tanimislam/howdy/docs/_sources/howdy-movie/get_mov_tor.rst.txt

 .. code-block:: console

-   usage: get_mov_tor [-h] -n NAME [-y YEAR] [--maxnum MAXNUM] [--timeout TIMEOUT] [-f FILENAME] [--bypass] [--nozooq] [--info] [--add] [--noverify] [--raw]
+   usage: get_mov_tor [-h] -n NAME [-y YEAR] [-M MAXNUM] [-f FILENAME] [--bypass] [-L {DEBUG,INFO,ERROR,NONE}] [--add] [--noverify] [--raw]

    optional arguments:
      -h, --help            show this help message and exit -n NAME, --name NAME  Name of the movie to get.
      -y YEAR, --year YEAR  Year to look for the movie to get.
+     -M MAXNUM, --maxnum MAXNUM
-     --maxnum MAXNUM       Maximum number of torrents to look through.
+			   Maximum number of torrents to look through.
 Default is 10.
-     --timeout TIMEOUT     Timeout on when to quit searching for torrents (in seconds).
-Default is 60 seconds.
      -f FILENAME, --filename FILENAME
 			   If defined, put torrent or magnet file into filename.
      --bypass              If chosen, bypass YTS.
-     --nozooq              If chosen, bypass ZOOQLE.
-     --info                If chosen, run in info mode.
+     -L {DEBUG,INFO,ERROR,NONE}, --level {DEBUG,INFO,ERROR,NONE}
+			   Choose logging level.
+By default it is NONE.
+Choices are: [ DEBUG, INFO, ERROR, NONE ].
      --add                 If chosen, push the magnet link or torrent file into the deluge server.
      --noverify            If chosen, do not verify SSL connections.
      --raw                 If chosen, do not use IMDB matching for Jackett torrents.

-There are 13 flags or command line settings, so it is useful to split the different functionalities into separate sections.
-This tool can operate in three ways: choose a `torrent file`_; choose a Magnet link (similar to what is done in :ref:`get_tv_tor`); and bypass the Jackett_ server to use a cocktail of torrent trackers for which I have developed some functionality (see :numref:`howdy.movie.movie_torrents module`). :numref:`Demonstration of Default Operation` demonstrates the default mode of operation for this tool. :numref:`Common Flags and Settings` describe those settings to ``get_mov_tor`` that are shared by all operations.
+There are 10 flags or command line settings, so it is useful to split the different functionalities into separate sections.
+This tool can operate in three ways: choose a `torrent file`_; or choose a Magnet link (similar to what is done in :ref:`get_tv_tor`). :numref:`Demonstration of Default Operation` demonstrates the default mode of operation for this tool. :numref:`Common Flags and Settings` describe those settings to ``get_mov_tor`` that are shared by all operations.
 Finally, :numref:`Choice of Torrent Search` describes how to change the search for `torrent files <torrent file_>`_.

 Demonstration of Default Operation
 -----------------------------------